Clicky

 Alpha Delta Pi

-Together with five of Fitzgerald’s closest friends, they established a woman’s society that is now one of the most prestigious and popular organizations across the globe.
-Alpha Delta Pi has161 active chapters on different college campuses in the US and Canada.
+Together with five of Fitzgerald’s closest friends, they established a women’s society that is now one of the most prestigious and popular organizations worldwide.
+Alpha Delta Pi has 161 active chapters on college campuses in the US and Canada.

 In the spirit of social responsibility and to promote unity, Alpha Delta Pi is known for its efforts to donate to charitable institutions.
 At present, it has donated roughly $16 million to the foundation.
 Also, the sorority sponsors 150 academic scholarships amounting to $200,000.